 Doctors are almost always in a hurry and since your doc’s not paying for the tests, she may capitulate to your request rather than argue.
 Your doctor can order most of the following tests from whatever lab she regularly uses.
 The nurse will draw your blood and your doctor will receive the results in a few days.

-If you’re a WholeHealth Chicago patient, just contact one of my assistants to schedule a lab-only for drawing blood.
-This won’t require an appointment with me until after your test results are back.
+If you’re a WholeHealth Chicago patient, just contact one of our assistants to schedule a lab-only appointment for drawing blood.
+This won’t require a visit until after your test results are back.